Milk Paint FAQs

 I'VE SEEN MILK PAINT IN A CAN BEFORE.
 HOW IS THAT DIFFERENT FROM YOUR PAINT?

 Real, natural, Milk Paint is always made in powder form.
-Other companies may offer 'Milk Paint Colors' but they are usually oil or acrylic based paints.CAN I MIX YOUR MILK PAINT COLORS TO OBTAIN OTHER COLORS?
+Other companies may offer 'Milk Paint Colors' but they are usually oil or acrylic based paints.CAN I MIX YOUR MILK PAINT COLOURS TO OBTAIN OTHER COLOURS?

 Yes!
 To experiment you should use small amounts of the powders - teaspoons, tablespoons, even fractions of teaspoons.
 Mix the powders together in a small cup, add a little water and stir well.
 Paint a sample on a piece of scrapwood or cardboard.
 Keep in mind the color will look lighter when dry.
 Write down the ratio of your mixture, this way you will be able to easily duplicate a color combination you like in a larger batch.